Archana Chandhoke

-Archana Chandhoke, more simply known as Archana, is an Indian television presenter, actress, and radio jockey who has primarily worked in Tamil film and television industry.
+Archana Chandhoke (born 2 July 1982), more simply known as Archana, is an Indian television presenter, actress, and radio jockey who has primarily worked in Tamil film and television industry.

 Career

 Television

 In September 1999 Chandhoke started her career as a newsreader in Jaya TV's English News while studying in college.
 She later moved on to Sun TV, where she hosted the shows Comedy Time and Ilamai Pudhumai.
 In May 2007, she left Sun TV to prioritize family commitments.

 After a break of one year she joined Star Vijay in 2008 and hosted Namma Veetu Kalyanam till 2014.
 In September 2015, Zee Tamil approached her to do the show Athirshta Lakshmi.
 The following year, she appeared as a judge of the comedy show Junior Super Star along with K. Bhagyaraj and Khushbu.

 In 2020 Archana entered Bigg Boss as a wildcard contestant.
 She received criticism from audiences for her behavior on the show.
 Following her stint on the show, she rejoined Star Vijay and is hosting various reality shows and also various special episodes like Kadhale Kadhale, Old is Gold Black and White, Parivattam, Namma veetu kalyanam Snehan and Kanikka Special, Singappene, Namma veetu thiruvizha, Samsaram athu Minsaram, Sabash Sariyana Potti, Pattikada Pattanama, Thai illamal Naanillai and Udanpirappe(Paasa Malargal).

 In 2022 she rejoined Zee Tamil to host the most popular show, Super Mom season 3.
 She is hosting this show along with her daughter Zaara Vineet.